missionpinball/mpf-docs/docs/logs/CFE-ConfigValidator-4.md

 ---
-title: CFE-ConfigValidator-4: Invalid Validator in config spec
+title: "CFE-ConfigValidator-4: Invalid Validator in config spec"
 ---

 # CFE-ConfigValidator-4: Invalid Validator in config spec

 This error occurs when MPF does not understand the config specification for a device.
 Unless you created custom config specs in a mode,